Non-profit accounting: beginner guide and key reports

 Key differences include:

-- Reporting: non-profits often use specific reports like the Statement of Financial Position and Statement of Activities to show how resources are managed
+- Financial statements: non-profits use the Statement of Financial Position and Statement of Activities instead of traditional balance sheets and income statements

 Types of non-profit organizations

-- Charities: These are organisations set up for charitable purposes, such as relieving poverty or advancing education.
-They must register with the Charity Commission if their income is over £5,000 per year.
+- Charities: organisations set up for charitable purposes such as relieving poverty or advancing education.
+Must register with the Charity Commission if annual income exceeds £5,000, though Charitable Incorporated Organisations (CIOs) must register regardless of their income.

-- Social enterprises: These are businesses that trade to tackle social problems, improve communities, or help the environment.
-They aim to make a profit, but reinvest it back into their social mission.
+- Social enterprises: businesses that trade to tackle social problems, improve communities, or protect the environment.
+They can make a profit but must reinvest it into their social mission.

-- Community amateur sports clubs (CASCs): These are local sports clubs open to the whole community.
-They can benefit from tax reliefs similar to charities.
+- Community amateur sports clubs (CASCs): local sports clubs open to the whole community.
+Can benefit from tax reliefs similar to charities.

 Is your business really non-profit?

-- Community support: Running clubs, societies, or member-based organizations
+- Community support: running clubs, societies, or member-based organisations

 6 steps to get started as a non-profit